MissVeronica/repository-content-for-UM/README.md

 1. <a href="https://github.com/MissVeronica/um-admin-user-profile-update-email">Admin User Profile Update Email</a> Updated for UM 2.8.5
 2. <a href="https://github.com/MissVeronica/um-additional-email-recipients">Additional CC:, BCC: and Reply-To: for UM Notifications</a> Updated for UM 2.8.7/2.8.8
 3. <a href="https://github.com/MissVeronica/um-log-send-email">Logging of notification emails within UM</a>
-4. <a href="https://github.com/MissVeronica/um-email-admin-registration">Replace the WP new user email with a UM Notification email when Admin is doing the User Registration</a>
+4. <a href="https://github.com/MissVeronica/um-email-admin-registration">Admin User Registration Notification Email</a> Updated for UM 2.8.8
 5. <a href="https://github.com/MissVeronica/um-landing-page-for-email-links">“Activation” or “Reset password” links received via email failing</a>
 6. <a href="https://github.com/MissVeronica/um-role-change-email">Role Change Email</a> Updated for UM 2.8.5
 7. <a href="https://github.com/MissVeronica/um-resend-welcome-emails">Resend Welcome and Approval emails</a> Updated for UM 2.8.7/2.8.8